Labradoodle – Cuddly and Exceptionally Friendly with a Big Heart

 Care

-regular brushing and clipping, depending on the fur type
+regular brushing and grooming depending on fur type

 Health